Unity-Technologies/ml-agents/docs/Training-Imitation-Learning.md

 This utility enables you to use keyboard shortcuts to do the following:

 1. To start and stop recording experiences.
-This is useful in case you'd like to interact with the game _but not have the Agents learn from these interactions_.
+This is useful in case you'd like to interact with the game _but not have the agents learn from these interactions_.
 The default command to toggle this is to press `R` on the keyboard.

 2. Reset the training buffer.
-This enables you to instruct the Agents to forget their buffer of recent experiences.
+This enables you to instruct the agents to forget their buffer of recent experiences.
 This is useful if you'd like to get them to quickly learn a new behavior.
 The default command to reset the buffer is to press `C` on the keyboard.